clarkwalcott/CSSDI_Research/README.md

 - Security issues?
 How can we secure these wheelable stations to make them semi-permanent.

-# Problem: Ease of use for "technophobic" teachers.
-- How do we fix this/improve interest in tech/teaching with tech.

-# Differences in Instructor endpoint vs Student endpoint changes/thoughts/design.

-# How will I approach this problem?
+## How will I approach this problem?
 - Look at the context and apply own creativity.
 - Data collection?
 How do you want to connect with that?
 - Capture the student's experience that's at a distance.